Teresa Wright: Acting career

 Four years later, she would appear in another story of war veterans, Fred Zinnemann's The Men (1950), which starred Marlon Brando in his film debut.
 In 1947, Wright appeared in the western Pursued opposite Robert Mitchum.
 The moody "Freudian western" was written by her first husband Niven Busch.
 The following year, she starred in Enchantment, a story of two generations of lovers in parallel romances.
 Wright received glowing reviews for her performance.
 Newsweek commented: "Miss Wright, one of the screen's finest, glows as the Cinderella who captivated three men."
 And The New York Times concluded: "Teresa Wright plays with that breathless, bright-eyed rapture which she so remarkably commands."

-In December 1948, after rebelling against the studio system that brought her fame, Teresa Wright had a public falling out with Samuel Goldwyn, which resulted in the cancellation of Wright's contract with his studio.
+In December 1948, after rebelling against the studio system that brought her fame, Wright had a public falling out with Samuel Goldwyn, which resulted in the cancellation of Wright's contract with his studio.
 In a statement published in The New York Times, Goldwyn cited as reasons her refusal to publicize the film Enchantment, and her being "uncooperative" and refusing to "follow reasonable instructions".
 In her written response, Wright denied Goldwyn's charges and expressed no regret over losing her $5,000 per week contract.

 Years later, in an interview with The New York Post, Wright recalled: "I was going to be Joan of Arc, and all I proved was that I was an actress who would work for less money."
 For her next film, The Men (1950), instead of the $125,000 she had once commanded, she received $20,000.

-In the 1950s, Wright appeared in several unsuccessful films, including The Capture (1950), Something to Live For (1952), California Conquest (1952), The Steel Trap (1952), Count the Hours (1953), The Actress (1953), and Track of the Cat (1954), opposite Robert Mitchum again.
+In the 1950s, Wright appeared in several unsuccessful films, including The Capture (1950), Something to Live For (1952), California Conquest (1952), The Steel Trap (1952), Count the Hours (1953), The Actress (1953) and Track of the Cat (1954), opposite Robert Mitchum again.
 Despite the poor box-office showing of these films, Wright was usually praised for her performances.
 Toward the end of the decade, Wright began to work more frequently in television and theatre.
 She received Emmy Award nominations for her performances in the Playhouse 90 original television version of The Miracle Worker (1957) and in the Breck Sunday Showcase feature The Margaret Bourke-White Story (1960).
 In 1955 she played Doris Walker in The 20th Century-Fox Hour remake of the 1947 movie Miracle on 34th Street, opposite MacDonald Carey and Thomas Mitchell.
+In 1957, she starred on Broadway in The Dark at the Top of the Stairs by William Inge.
+Directed by Elia Kazan, it ran for 468 performances.